-Arthur \a-rthur, ar-thur\ as a boy's name is pronounced AR-ther.
+Arthur [arthur] as a boys' name is pronounced AR-ther.
 It is of Celtic origin.
 King Arthur of Britain (sixth century) and his Round Table of knights have become legendary figures.
 His name was first found in the Latin form Artorius, which is of obscure origin.
 Other possible sources include "artos", the Celtic word for "bear"; an Irish Gaelic word meaning "stone"; Arnthor, an Old German name meaning "Thor, the eagle".
-Often used in the Middle Ages, but uncommon until the early 19th century, when Arthur Wellesley, the Duke of Wellington, vanquished Napoleon.
-Tennyson's "Idylls of the King" (19th century) and the Victorian romanticism of things medieval in general and of Arthurian legend in particular promoted its use.
-Arturo is the Italian and Spanish form; Arto and Arrturi are Finnish.
+Often used in the Middle Ages, but not common until the early 19th century, when Arthur Wellesley, the Duke of Wellington, vanquished Napoleon.
+Tennyson's "Idylls of the King" (19th century) and the Victorian romanticism of things medieval and of Arthurian legend in particular promoted its use.
 Columnist Art Buchwald; actor Art Carney; tennis celebrity Arthur Ashe; writer Arthur C. Clarke; playwright Arthur Miller.

 (female) Arthea, ..
 Middle name pairings:

 Arthur is a very prominent first name for males (#48 out of 1220, Top 4%) and also a very prominent surname for both adults and children (#1172 out of 150436, Top 1%).
 (2000 U.S. Demographics)